 \section{Introduction}

-Diffuse interstellar clouds seen on sight-lines at $A_V \leq 1$ mag had long been thought as chemically simpler than molecular clouds because they are fully bathed by FUV radiation and have moderate densities up to a few hundreds of cm$^{-3}$ \citep{Snow:2006}.
-In diffuse clouds, dust grains are bare and no ice mantle can develop as shown by the threshold for the detection of water ice at $A_V \sim 3$ mag \citep{Boogert:2015}.
-However, this simple view based on UV/optical spectroscopy was upset by radio-frequency absorption line spectroscopy toward compact extragalactic continuum sources.
-In addition to the diatomic species OH, CH, CH$^+$, CO and CN detectable at UV and optical wavelengths, c-C$_3$H$_2$ \citep{Cox:1988}, NH$_3$ and H$_2$CO \cite{Nash:1990}, HCO$^+$, HNC, HCN and C$_2$H \citep{Lucas:1994, Lucas:1996, Lucas:2000} were found along sight-lines with $A_v = 1$~mag far from the Galactic plane.
-Further surveys have shown that SO, CS, CF$^+$ and the polyatomic species HOC$^+$, c-C$_3$H, l-C$_3$H, l-C$_3$H$_2$, C$_3$H$^+$ and CH$_3$CN \citep{Liszt:2014,Liszt:2018a,Gerin:2019} are detectable with abundances relative to H$_2$ ranging from 10$^{-10}$ to 10$^{-8}$, reaching levels that are surprisingly close to those of the TMC-1 dark cloud as catalogued for instance by \cite{Gratier:2016}.
-The QUIJOTE\footnote{Q-band Ultrasensitive Inspection Journey to the Obscure TMC-1 Environnment} spectral survey of the TMC-1 dark cloud allowed a comparison of the relative abundances of cumulene species such as l-C$_3$H$_2$, l-C$_4$H$_2$, l-C$_5$H$_2$ \citep{Cabezas:2021} and showed that the first members of the series are reaching abundances of a few 10$^{-10}$ with respect to H$_2$.
-It is interesting to note that some ions are more abundant in the diffuse gas than in TMC-1, especially the important precursor of the carbon chains, C$_3$H$^+$ which is about one order of magnitude more abundant in the diffuse gas than in TMC-1 \citep{Cernicharo:2022}.
-In addition the HIFI instrument on board the {\it Herschel} space mission and the GREAT instrument carried on the SOFIA airplane led to the detection of neutral and ionized hydrides in diffuse interstellar clouds, including the surprising detection of reactive ions like OH$^+$ and ArH$^+$ \citep[for a review see][]{Gerin:2016}.
+Diffuse interstellar clouds seen on sight lines at $A_V \leq 1$ mag had long been thought to be chemically simpler than molecular clouds because they are fully bathed by Far Ultra Violet (FUV) radiation and have moderate densities up to a few hundreds cm$^{-3}$ \citep{Snow:2006}.
+In diffuse clouds, dust grains are bare, and no ice mantle can develop, as shown by the threshold for the detection of water ice at $A_V \sim 3$ mag \citep{Boogert:2015}.
+However, this simple view, based on UV and optical spectroscopy, was upset by radio-frequency absorption line spectroscopy toward compact extragalactic continuum sources.
+In addition to the diatomic species OH, CH, CH$^+$, CO, and CN detectable at UV and optical wavelengths, c-C$_3$H$_2$ \citep{Cox:1988}, NH$_3$, and H$_2$CO \cite{Nash:1990}, HCO$^+$, HNC, HCN, and C$_2$H \citep{Lucas:1994, Lucas:1996, Lucas:2000} were found along sight lines with $A_v = 1$~mag far from the Galactic plane.
+Additional surveys have shown that SO, CS, and CF$^+$, and the polyatomic species HOC$^+$, c-C$_3$H, l-C$_3$H, l-C$_3$H$_2$, C$_3$H$^+$, and CH$_3$CN \citep{Liszt:2014,Liszt:2018a,Gerin:2019} are detectable with abundances relative to H$_2$ ranging from 10$^{-10}$ to 10$^{-8}$, reaching levels that are surprisingly close to those of the TMC-1 dark cloud, as cataloged for instance by \cite{Gratier:2016}.
+The QUIJOTE\footnote{Q-band Ultrasensitive Inspection Journey to the Obscure TMC-1 Environment} spectral survey of the TMC-1 dark cloud allowed for a comparison of the relative abundances of cumulene species, such as l-C$_3$H$_2$, l-C$_4$H$_2$, and l-C$_5$H$_2$ \citep{Cabezas:2021}, and showed that the first members of the series reach abundances of a few 10$^{-10}$ with respect to H$_2$.
+It is interesting to note that some ions are more abundant in the diffuse gas than in TMC-1, especially the important precursor of the carbon chains, C$_3$H$^+$, which is about one order of magnitude more abundant in the diffuse gas than in TMC-1 \citep{Cernicharo:2022}.
+In addition, the HIFI instrument on board the {\it Herschel} space mission and the GREAT instrument carried on the SOFIA airplane led to the detection of neutral and ionized hydrides in diffuse interstellar clouds, including the surprising detection of reactive ions such as OH$^+$ and ArH$^+$ \citep[for a review see][]{Gerin:2016}.